Caguioa51/libraflow/task_progress.md

 - Role selection (student, teacher, admin)
 - Audit logging for user creation events
 - Prevention of duplicate email and student ID

+### GitHub Integration:
+✅ All changes committed and pushed to GitHub repository ✅ Multiple commits for better code organization
+✅ Deployment syntax errors resolved

+## Task Status: COMPLETED ✅
+All objectives have been successfully achieved and the system is now ready for deployment.